 What is a Bus Driver?

-A bus driver is someone who transports people between a variety of places including work, school, shopping, and across country.
-Some drive regular routes, and others transport passengers on chartered trips or sightseeing tours.
+A bus driver transports people between a variety of places including work, school, shopping, and across country.
+Some bus drivers have regular routes, and others transport passengers on chartered trips, or sightseeing tours.

 What does a Bus Driver do?